ydb-platform/benchhelpers/README.md

 ### Premise:
 Many benchmarks have a problem with the fact that they don't create load efficiently enough.
-That is, in order to load machines with databases, one machine with a benchmark shooting machine is often not enough.
+That is, in order to load machines with databases, one machine with a benchmark is often not enough.

 ### Decision:

-With the help of our scripts, you can greatly facilitate the launch on multiple machines and collection of benchmark results.
+With the help of our scripts, you can simplify running benchmarks on multiple machines and the collection of results.

 ### Benchmarks that are available now:
 1. [YCSB](ycsb/README.md) (YDB, CockroachDB, YugabyteDB)